er-rahulpatel/to-jsonplaceholder/README.md

 ## Functionalities

 ✅ Loads the posts from the JSON API and populate the view.
 ✅ Each cell/row shows the post's title without clipping (dynamic height).
 ✅ Once a Post is selected, it opens Post Details Screen.
 ✅ The post details screen contains
 	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;✅ The post title and description.
 	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;✅ The post author information.
 	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;✅ The list of comments.
 ✅ Mechanism to favorite/unfavorite a post
 	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;✅ Favorite posts display at the top of the list.
 	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;✅ Favorite posts have a star indicator.
 ✅ Mechanism to delete a post.
 ✅ Mechanism to remove all posts except the favorites ones.
 ✅ Mechanism to load all posts from the API.
 ✅ Unit Tests.
-✅ Supports iOS 15+ and developed using UIKit
+✅ Supports iOS 15+ and developed using UIKit.

 ## Screenshots
 <img src="Screenshots/01.png" width="140" title="">&nbsp;&nbsp;&nbsp;